symfony/symfony-docs/components/lock.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Locks are automatically released when their Lock objects are destroyed.
 This is
-an implementation detail that will be important when sharing Locks between
+an implementation detail that is important when sharing Locks between
 processes.
 In the example below, ``pcntl_fork()`` creates two processes and the
 Lock will be released automatically as soon as one process finishes::

     // ...
-    $lock = $factory->createLock('report-generation', 3600);
+    $lock = $factory->createLock('pdf-creation', 3600);
     if (!$lock->acquire()) {
         return;
     }